Salt Lake City Personal Injury Lawyer

 Insurance companies are actually working against you when it comes to personal injury cases.
 They will challenge your evidence and dispute your claim, often denying your claim altogether.
 If you try to fight the insurance company bullies on your own, you don’t have much chance of winning your case.

-But if you work with an experienced Salt Lake City accident injury attorney from our office, we can take on the insurance company on your behalf.
+But if you work with an experienced Salt Lake City accident attorney from our office, we can take on the insurance company on your behalf.
 We’ll fight to see that you get what you’re owed, and we’re more than a match for the insurance companies.
 Don’t walk away from a fight when you can get someone to fight for you.

 After you’ve been injured in an accident, you could be suffering from many damages.
 Your losses could include economic damages and non-economic damages.
 Economic damages are financial losses you’ve suffered, such as medical bills.
 Non-economic damages are losses of an intangible nature, such as emotional trauma.